MOVING ENVIRONMENTAL JUSTICE, CLIMATE JUSTICE, AND HEALTH EQUITY FORWARD

-CHCC provides research and writing services to produce policy briefs and other materials to inform program planning and policy development aimed at promoting health equity.
+CHCC provides research and writing services to produce policy briefs and other materials to inform program and policy development aimed at advancing environmental and climate justice in the pursuit of health equity.

 Health equity is achieved when every person has the opportunity to “attain his or her full health potential” and no one is “disadvantaged from achieving this potential because of social position or other socially determined circumstances.”
 Health inequities are reflected in differences in length of life; quality of life; rates of disease, disability, and death; severity of disease; and access to treatment.

 Environmental justice is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.

 A new report from the Environmental Protection Agency finds that people of color are much more likely to live near polluters and breathe polluted air—even as the agency seeks to roll back regulations on pollution.

 Social determinants of health have a major impact on people’s health and well-being — and they’re a key focus of Healthy People 2030.